yoriiis/chunks-webpack-plugin/README.md

 ## Basic Usage

-The plugin will generate for you two HTML5 files for each entrypoints.
+The plugin will generate for you two HTML5 files for each entry points.
 Each filename contains the entrypoint name, `{{entry}}` is dynamically replace.

 * `{{entry}}-styles.html`: contains all HTML `<link>` tags
 * `{{entry}}-scripts.html`: contains all HTML `<script>` tags

-You are free to call whare you want, each files in the associated templates corresponding to an entrypoint.
+You are free to call where you want, each HTML files in the associated templates corresponding to an entrypoint.

 Just add the plugin to your webpack config as follows: